 At times, the Company may be a party to certain legal proceedings.
 The proceedings are, in the opinion of management, ordinary routine matters incidental to the normal course of business conducted by the Company.
 Although the outcome of these matters is uncertain, the Company believes any potential settlement would not have a material adverse effect on the Company's financial position, results of operations, or cash flows.

-Note 9 - Major Customers
+Note 8.
+Major Customers

-Net sales to customers comprising 10% of more of total net sales for the years ended November 30, 2018, 2017 and 2016 and the related trade receivables balance at those dates are approximately as follows:
+Net sales to customers comprising 10% or more of total net sales for the years ended November 30, 2019, 2018 and 2017 and related trade receivables balance at those dates are approximately as follows: